UPDATED 30 APRIL 2017

-The costs are certain, though the amount will rise.
-Between the 2012 and 2013 estimates they rose by £1.4 billion.
-The latest estimate is the Impact Assessment published in January 2014.
-Estimates show that manufacturing and installing 53 million meters, communication devices, and IHDs in 30 million premises will cost around £7bn.
-There is also the need for a new communications infrastructure network.
-That is due to be completed later in 2015.
-The 2013 Impact Assessment put the total costs of the programme over 20 years at £12.1 billion.
+The costs of the programme are fixed and fairly certain to happen, though the amount will probably rise.
+The latest cost/benefit analysis was published in August 2016.
+It estimates that manufacturing and installing 53 million meters, communication devices, and IHDs in 30 million premises will cost £5.44bn.
+There is also a new communications infrastructure network which will cost £3.13bn.
+That was due to be completed late in 2015 but was in fact not switched on until November 2016.
+The cost/benefit analysis puts the total costs of the programme over 18 years at £11bn (in 2011 pounds).
 We will all pay that through our energy bills which will cost more than £400 per household.

 Customers will save money because they will use the information from the IHD to cut their energy consumption.
-That saving is put at £6.3bn over 20 years which is based on a 2.8% cut in electricity use and 2% in gas use.
-The estimated savings rose by almost 50% between the 2012 and 2013 estimates of the benefits.
+That saving is put at £5.3bn over 18 years based on a 2.8% cut in electricity use and 2% in gas use.

 Achieving those savings requires active engagement by customers.
 But many will not be engaged and will end up paying more.
-A recent report by DECC on some pilot smart meter installations found that initially 96% used their IHD but about four out of ten disconnected them during the research.
+A report by the old Department for Energy and Climate Change on some pilot smart meter installations found that initially 96% used their IHD but about four out of ten disconnected them during the research.
 None were able to identify any clear savings due to the IHD.
 The Public Accounts Committee estimated in 2014 that customers would save on average about £26 a year.

-Energy suppliers will save an estimated £9.1 billion.
-More than a third of that will be from ending meter reading (£3.4bn) and having fewer customer complaints £1.3bn).
-Another big saving of £1.6bn comes from reducing the cost of customers switching supplier.
-And a further £2.6bn is savings made in managing debt and theft.
+Energy suppliers will save an estimated £8.25 billion.
+The biggest chunk - £3bn - will be from ending meter reading and other home visits.
+Reduced customer enquiries and complaints will save £1.2bn.
+Another £1bn will be saved by managing pre-payment customers better and there is a big saving of £1.4bn from reducing the cost of customers switching supplier.
+A further £1.2bn is savings made in managing debt and reducing theft.

 Networks and the generators will save £1.8bn between them from smoothing the peaks and troughs of demand and generating less power.

-Only a third of the savings will be made directly by consumers.
+Less than a third of the savings will be made directly by consumers.
 And only for those who engage with the energy saving opportunities.
-About 60% of the savings will go to the industry.
+Nearly 70% of the savings will go to the industry.
 The hope is, of course, that suppliers, generators, and transmitters of electricity and gas will pass some of those savings on.
 They may.
 But some of their savings - on debt management and prepayment meters for example - will come at a direct cost to the customers affected though they may be passed on to others.
 The savings from carbon reduction and air quality improvements will not be felt directly in the pocket by consumers.